 What is Ramadan?

-This year, Ramadan begins on June 6 and lasts until July 5.
-We celebrate the end of Ramadan with the religious holiday Eid al-Fitr (or just Eid).
+This year, Ramadan begins on May 6 and lasts until June 4.
+We celebrate the end of Ramadan with the religious holiday Eid al-Fitr, which is one of our only two holidays in the year; think everyone coming together for big meals and exchanging gifts like for Christmas.

 What exactly is fasting?